Thursday, October 03, 2024

 http://www.app.com/story/news/local/new-jersey/2014/09/27/rutgers-lab-churning-baby-horseshoe-crabs/16329981/

 Those crabs may look grotesque, but they have been invaluable to advances in medicine.
-However, science keeps marching on and it brings wonderful news for horseshoe crabs.
-Pharmaceutical companies are now ready to commit to an alternative that doesn't harm the animals.
-You can read about this impressive discovery here:
+However, science keeps marching on.
+There may be hopeful news for horseshoe crabs.

 https://www.theatlantic.com/science/archive/2018/05/blood-in-the-water/559229/?utm_source=twb